 The really nice thing about acorn squash is there’s really no wrong way to cook them.
 You can bake them, cook them in the instant pot or slow cooker, heck, you can even air fry acorn squash!

-For this recipe, I roasted them, because I love how it gets all caramelized on the outside and soft and sweet on the inside.
+For this recipe, I oven-roasted them, because I love how it gets all caramelized on the outside and soft and sweet on the inside.
 It can be a little tricky, though, so here are some tips for how I like to do it:

 - Microwave each squash alone for about 1 minute.
 This softens it just enough to make it a little easier to cut.
 Even with the sharpest knives, squash are really hard.